Anewan language

-Anaiwan (Anēwan) is an extinct Australian Aboriginal language of New South Wales.
+Anaiwan (Anēwan) is an Australian Aboriginal language of New South Wales.
 Since 2017, there has been a revival program underway to bring the language back.

 Classification

 Once included in the Kuric languages, Bowern (2011) classifies Nganyaywana as a separate Anēwan (Anaiwan) branch of the Pama–Nyungan languages.

 Dialects

 Besides Nganyaywana, Anewan may include Enneewin, with which shares about 65% of its vocabulary.
 Crowley (1976) counts these as distinct languages, whereas Wafer and Lissarrague (2008) consider them to be dialects.